Sierra Leone

 The civil war, which started, in 1991, caused widespread damage to local infrastructure and a brain drain.
 Sierra Leone is now one of the poorest countries in the world.
 Fortunately, since the end of the war in 2002, the country is back on the road to real economic growth.

-Oil palm is native to West Africa and a standard component of the diet of many Sierra Leoneans, resulting in an average monthly consumption of one liter of crude palm oil per person!
+Oil palm is native to West Africa and a standard component of the diet of many Sierra Leoneans.

 Palm oil is mainly produced by smallholder farmers using traditional methods.
-The smallholder farmers lack technical skills resulting in low productivity and being unable to meet local demand.
-The figures speak for themselves: up to 2019 50% of oil consumed on the local market was imported.
-Moreover, the palm oil deficit will most likely get worse, particularly because of a growing population and growing wealth.
+The smallholder farmers lack access to technical skills annd equipments resulting in low productivity and being unable to meet local demand.
+Untill 2019 50% of oil consumed on the local market was imported.

 SAC started its first palm oil production in 2015 when the newly planted oil palms first started to produce fruits.
-SAC has been significantly increasing its palm oil production every year since.
+SAC has significantly maintained its palm oil productivity and is now the largest palm oil plantation in Sierra Leone.

 LINK